yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-18-how-to-support-multi-language-on-jekyll-blog-with-polyglot-1.md

 As of the latest version 1.8.1 release in November 2024, Polyglot has a feature that automatically performs the above task when the {% raw %}`{% I18n_Headers %}`{% endraw %} Liquid tag is called in the page header section.
 However, this assumes that the 'permalink' attribute tag has been explicitly specified for that page, and it does not work properly otherwise.

-Therefore, I brought in [Chirpy theme's head.html](https://github.com/cotes2020/jekyll-theme-chirpy/blob/v7.1.1/_includes/head.html) and directly added the following content.
+Therefore, I imported [Chirpy theme's head.html](https://github.com/cotes2020/jekyll-theme-chirpy/blob/v7.1.1/_includes/head.html) and directly added the following content.
 I referred to the [SEO Recipes page of the official Polyglot blog](https://polyglot.untra.io/seo/) but modified it to use the `page.url` attribute instead if `page.permalink` is not available.
 Also, referring to the [Google Search Central official documentation](https://developers.google.com/search/docs/specialty/international/localized-versions#xdefault), I specified `x-default` instead of `site.default_lang` as the hreflang attribute value for the site's default language page, so that the link to that page is recognized as a fallback when the visitor's preferred language is not in the list of languages supported by the site or when the visitor's preferred language cannot be recognized.